MariaCharaKarypidou/ClimateToolbox/src/Kinematics/RelativeVorticity.md

 The partial derivatives are then subtracted using the formula: <img src="https://render.githubusercontent.com/render/math?math=\LARGE \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}">.

+## Hands-on

 ```
+# Not all packages and functions are necessary for this excercise, however, if you have those installed in your environment already, then you are ready to do pretty much everything in python (import data, analyze, plot etc.)
+#
 from matplotlib import pyplot
 from matplotlib.cm import get_cmap
 from __future__ import print_function